fernandoacorreia/play-silhouette-pastebin/README.md

 #### Sign up

-A user can sign up to the application to create a password which is specific to the application.
+A user can sign up to the application to create credentials which will be specific to the application.

 A sign up request will have to be confirmed through a token sent by email.